civol/HDLRuby/README.md

 Where `block` is the action to execute.

 State transitions are by default set to be from one state to the following in the description order.
 If no more transition is declared the next one is the first declared transition.
-A specific transition is defined using the `goto` statement as last statement of the action block as follows:
+A specific transition is defined using the `goto` statement as the last statement of the action block as follows:

 ```ruby
 goto(<condition>,<names>)
 ```

-Where `condition` is a signal whose value is used as index for selection the target state among the ones specified in the `names` list.
-For example, the following statement indicate to go to state named `st_a` if the `cond` is 0, `st_b` if condition is 1 and `st_c` if condition is 2, otherwise this specific transition is ignored:
+Where `condition` is a signal whose value is used as an index for selecting the target state among the ones specified in the `names` list.
+For example, the following statement indicates to go to the state named `st_a` if the `cond` is 0, `st_b` if the condition is 1, and `st_c` if the condition is 2, otherwise this specific transition is ignored:

 ```ruby
 goto(cond,:st_a,:st_b,:st_c)
 ```

-Several goto statements can be used, the last one having priority provided it is taken (i.e., its condition correspond to one of the target state).
+Several goto statements can be used, the last one having priority provided it is taken (i.e., its condition corresponds to one of the target states).
 If no goto is taken, the next transition is the next declared one.

-For example, the following code describes a FSM describing a circuit that checks if two buttons (`but_a` and `but_b`) are pressed and released in sequence for activating an output signal (`ok`):
+For example, the following code describes an FSM describing a circuit that checks if two buttons (`but_a` and `but_b`) are pressed and released in sequence for activating an output signal (`ok`):

 ```ruby
 fsm(clk.posedge,rst,:sync) do